openheartmind/WISDOM/README.md

 # WISDOM

-Hi and welcome to the WISDOM revolution :)
+Hi and welcome to the WISDOM system :)

 We're developing a universal open science framework for recognising and rewarding contributions to the commons, so that we can empower contributors and connect diverse communities with aligned goals.

 ### The Problem
 Fair recognition and reward are central challenges in collaborative efforts, especially in commons-oriented fields like open source and academia.
 An ideal system should capture, recognise and reward the unique qualities of every contribution, fostering trust and incentivising engagement.

-Recognition and reward systems often fall short, however, failing to capture the full range of contributions, recognise their unique qualities, or reward contributors fairly.
-More broadly, the incompatibility of different systems means that aligned communities often fail to cooperate, where they could otherwise be collaborating to achieve their mutual goals.
+Modern systems tend to be overly centralised, subjective, biased and/or unreliable, however, incentivising behaviours that reinforce the status quo rather than change it.
+More broadly, the use incompatible systems by aligned communities creates isolated silos and limits the potential for cooperation by pooling resources and skills in the common pursuit of systemic change.

 ### The WISDOM Solution
 WISDOM is a flexible framework designed to crack the code of cultural change.
 By creating a standardised, universal measure of gratitude for contributions, WISDOM aims to empower contributors and connect aligned communities in the pursuit of their common goals.